It's a Long Way to the Top (If You Wanna Rock 'n' Roll)

 Record World said that it shows "a firm grasp on rock dynamics" and sounds "like a cross between the Stones and the Easybeats."

 The song is also the first track on the internationally released High Voltage (April 1976).

 The full version of the song is also on the Volts CD of the Bonfire box set, released in 1997.

-This was a signature song for Bon Scott.
-Brian Johnson, who replaced Scott as AC/DC's lead vocalist after Scott's death in 1980, does not perform it, out of respect for his predecessor.
+Despite being one of the band's most popular songs, AC/DC chose to retire the song from live performance out of respect for Scott following his death.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" was ranked number 5.

 Lyrics

-The song chronicles the hardships endured by a rock band on tour, such as being robbed, assaulted, stoned and cheated by a greedy agent.
+The song chronicles the hardships endured by a rock band on tour, such as being robbed, assaulted, and cheated by a greedy agent.
 However, the band accepts these hardships as natural on the path to stardom, saying that "It's a long way to the top/If you wanna rock 'n' roll".

 Bagpipes

 While jamming on new songs in the studio, co-producer George Young (the older brother of Angus and Malcolm) recalled that Bon Scott had once been in a pipe band and encouraged the band to experiment with incorporating bagpipes into the song.
 Scott left the studio that day and returned with a set of bagpipes purchased at a Park Street music store at what was an extortionately high price (AU$479) at the time.
-Bassist Mark Evans would later muse that the amount “would have bought two Strats”.
+Bassist Mark Evans would later muse that the amount "would have bought two Strats".
 Simply putting the pipe-set together proved tricky, and it became apparent Scott had never played the instrument before, having in fact been a drummer in the aforementioned pipe band.
 Nonetheless, Scott taught himself to play well enough to record and perform the song (initially with the help of tape loops).

 However, playing the song live was made difficult by the fact that the whole band would have to tune to the drone pipe.
 Thus the song, though iconic of the band's early repertoire, was probably played live no more than 30 times.
-The last occasion was in 1976, following an incident where Scott set down the pipe-set at the corner of a stage during a concert at St Albans High School in St Albans, Victoria, Australia and they were destroyed by fans.
+The last occasion was likely in 1976, following an incident where Scott set down the pipe-set at the corner of a stage during and they were destroyed by fans.
 Subsequent (relatively rare) live performances employed a recording of the song's bagpipe track or an extended guitar solo by Angus Young.